Jingnan-Jia/jingnan-jia.github.io/_technical_blog/2022-04-20-build-documation-via-sphinx.md

 5. [In the `docs` directory], run `make html`.
 If raising `ERROR: Unknown directive type "automodule`, See [here](https://stackoverflow.com/questions/13516404/sphinx-error-unknown-directive-type-automodule-or-autoclass) to fix it.
 6. Write some contents.
 Look at [this doc](https://github.com/Jingnan-Jia/socsa/blob/master/docs/source/index.rst) which added `tutorial`, `experiment_summary` and `api` to the `index.rst`, which will load the three `.rst` files.
 So we need to write something to the three files.

+# Publish the documentation

+[readthedocs](https://readthedocs.org/) is a platform to host your documentation. details can be fouond on its website.